Splatoon 2: Octo Expansion

 Splatoon 2: Octo Expansion is an expansion pack to the single-player mode of Splatoon 2, a third-person shooter video game for the Nintendo Switch.
+Set in an underground subway station named the Deepsea Metro, the DLC follows an Octoling nicknamed Agent 8 who, after becoming inadvertently trapped in the Metro, journeys through numerous testing facilities with the goal of escaping to the surface.
 It was released on June 13, 2018.
-The DLC received generally positive reviews.
+Octo Expansion received generally positive reviews.

 Gameplay

 Octo Expansion follows the story of an Octoling that goes by the name of Agent 8.
 Their main mission is to reach the surface by collecting four objects called thangs through various challenges.
 Using points as a currency, the player must navigate various subway stations and use their points to complete said challenges.
 The number of points gained or lost is determined by the player's performance in the challenge.
 These challenges range from defeating enemies within a time limit, guiding a giant 8-ball, battling a boss, and more.
 Players can access each level through the subway map in the hub world.